-Alys was born Alys Fane Keatinge in Dublin in around 1862.
+Alys was born Alys Fane Keatinge in Dublin on 16th December 1863.
 Her parents were Maurice Keatinge, a Civil Servant and Ellen Flora Keatinge, nee Mayne, from Wiltshire.
-The family lived in London before Maurice retired when they went to live in the Manor House at Teffont Evias, Wiltshire, where Ellen Flora was born.
+The family lived in London before Maurice retired then they went to live in the Manor House at Teffont Evias, Wiltshire, where Ellen Flora was born.
 Alys had a sister called Eleanor Fane Keatinge; her brothers were - Richard Augustus, Gerald Francis and Maurice Walter.
 In all Maurice and Ellen Flora had seven children.

 Alys married Alexander Pelham Trotter on 25th June 1886 at the Parish Church in Paddington in London.